 The Global Wind Energy Council forecasts the cumulative GW of wind generation installed capacity to increase by just over two-thirds from 650GW at the end of 2019 to 1,005GW by the end of 2024.

-Cumulative solar PV installations globally are forecast by Solar Power Europe to more than triple from 494GW at end 2018 to 1,583GW by the end of 2030.
+Cumulative solar PV installations globally are forecast by Solar Power Europe to more than double from 634GW at end 2019 to 1,448GW by the end of 2024.

 Infrastructure we see as a market for the future rather than now, due to the need for clear energy storage policies and business models that recognise the value high energy long-duration storage brings to the grid.
 Specific markets include electric vehicle recharging infrastructure, micro-grids and grid-support.